 PLEASE DO NOT ASK!

-- If we contact you by text to check your availability, please respond within an hour of us SENDING the text.
-Do not text back outside deadlines – it's pointless.
+If we contact you by text or email to check your availability, please respond within by the specified cut-off time.

 APPYING TO JOIN THE CASTING NETWORK

 THE CASTING NETWORK prefers to represent those who are already working in the industry as supporting artists.

 Applications will only be accepted via this website (See section ‘How to get on The Casting Network's books.')